Perkins, late FG lift Virginia past No. 23 Hokies, 39-30 - WHIZ News

-The Cavaliers’ winning drive began with Noah Taylor’s interception of Hooker’s pass at the Virginia 35.
+The Cavaliers’ winning drive began with Noah Taylor’s interception of Hooker at the Virginia 35.
 Virginia moved steadily downfield, not facing a third down play until it was third-and-15 from the Hokies’ 40.
-Perkins hit Tavares Kelly for nine yards and Delaney converted the kick, setting off a cautious celebration.
+Perkins hit Tavares Kelly for nine yards before Delaney’s kick.

-On the Hokies ensuing possession, the Cavaliers sacked Hooker on three straight plays.
-Mandy Alonso had the last one, forcing a fumble that Eli Hanback recovered in the end zone, finally giving the Virginia faithful enough cushion to celebrate the end of the Hokies’ decade-and-a-half of domination.
+The history of the series made the crowd cautiously optimistic — like Perkins — until on the Hokies’ ensuing possession.
+The Cavaliers sacked Hooker on three straight plays.
+Mandy Alonso had the last, forcing a fumble that Eli Hanback recovered in the end zone, finally giving the Virginia faithful enough cushion to celebrate the end of the Hokies’ decade-and-a-half of domination.

+“We got in a situation there at the end of the game where everybody knows we’re throwing the ball.
+That’s not our strength,” Hokies coach Justin Fuente said.

 Virginia led 13-6 after a defensive first half, but then the offenses took over.